The Doon Dictionary

 Bhai

-Means "Brother" and is the equivalent on using the word "mate" in the UK, but with more familial overtones.
-It's a great word, and being referred to as "bhai" gives you a fuzzy feeling inside.
+Means 'Brother' and is kind of the equivalent of 'mate' in the UK, but with much more familial warmth.
+Being referred to as “bhai” gives you a fuzzy feeling inside rather than the impression they've forgotten your name.

 -